CrazyTim/spin-wheel/README.md

   - Apply repeating colour sets.
 - Callbacks for events like `onSpin` and `onRest`.
 - Clockwise and anticlockwise spinning.
-- Responsive layout - the wheel resizes automatically to fit it's container, making it easy to adjust.

 ## How to make your own wheel